humberto-trujillo/IMU_GestureClassifier/README.md

 ### Creating dataset

 First we need to collect linear acceleration data from the IMU to create a dataset.
-We can do this manually with any data capturing software but here we show how ro do it with the Gesture Recognition Toolkit UI and Processing.
+We can do this manually with any data capturing software but here we show how to do it with the Gesture Recognition Toolkit UI and Processing.
 Follow these steps to download and install the necessary tools. http://www.nickgillian.com/wiki/pmwiki.php/GRT/GUIProcessing.